Federal Government Cybersecurity

 Accredited Since 2003

-Common questions from federal contractors about CMMC, NIST 800-171, and cybersecurity compliance.
+Answers to the questions federal contractors ask most often about CMMC, NIST 800-171, DFARS, and cybersecurity compliance.

 What is CMMC 2.0 and when does it take effect?

 The Cybersecurity Maturity Model Certification (CMMC) 2.0 is the Department of Defense's program to verify that defense contractors have implemented adequate cybersecurity controls to protect Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
-CMMC 2.0 has three levels: Level 1 (Foundational, 17 practices, self-assessment), Level 2 (Advanced, 110 practices aligned with NIST 800-171, third-party assessment by C3PAO for critical CUI), and Level 3 (Expert, NIST 800-172, government-led assessment).
-The final rule was published in late 2024, and CMMC requirements are being phased into DoD contracts.
+CMMC 2.0 has three levels: Level 1 (Foundational, 17 practices, self-assessment), Level 2 (Advanced, aligned with NIST 800-171, third-party assessment by C3PAO for critical CUI), and Level 3 (Expert, NIST 800-172, government-led assessment).
+The final rule was published in late 2024, and CMMC requirements are being phased into DoD contracts beginning in 2025.
 Contractors should be preparing now because the assessment process takes months and demand for C3PAO assessments already exceeds capacity.
+Call us at 919-348-4912 for a readiness assessment.

 What is the difference between CMMC and NIST 800-171?

-How long does it take to become CMMC compliant?
+How long does it take to become CMMC Level 2 compliant?

 The timeline depends on your current cybersecurity posture.
 For organizations starting from a low SPRS score with significant gaps, the remediation process typically takes 6 to 18 months.
-Organizations that are already implementing most NIST 800-171 requirements may need only 3 to 6 months of focused effort to close remaining gaps and prepare documentation.
-The assessment itself takes several weeks.
+Organizations already implementing most NIST 800-171 requirements may need only 3 to 6 months of focused effort to close remaining gaps and prepare documentation.
+The C3PAO assessment itself takes several weeks.
 We recommend starting the compliance process at least 12 months before you expect CMMC requirements to appear in your contract solicitations.
 Demand for C3PAO assessments is high and scheduling can add months to your timeline.
-Call us at 919-348-4912 for a realistic timeline assessment based on your specific situation.

 What is an SPRS score and why does it matter?

 Your SPRS (Supplier Performance Risk System) score quantifies your NIST 800-171 compliance on a scale from -203 to 110.
-A score of 110 means all 110 security requirements are fully implemented.
-Each unimplemented requirement deducts a weighted value (1, 3, or 5 points).
+A score of 110 means all security requirements are fully implemented.
+Each unimplemented requirement deducts a weighted value of 1, 3, or 5 points.
 DFARS clause 252.204-7019 requires contractors to conduct a self-assessment, calculate their score, and submit it to the SPRS system.
 Contracting officers can view your score before awarding contracts.
 A low score signals cybersecurity risk.
-Submitting an inaccurate score can trigger False Claims Act enforcement.
-We help you calculate an accurate SPRS score, develop a realistic improvement plan, and implement the controls needed to raise it to 110.
+Submitting an inaccurate score can trigger False Claims Act enforcement under the DoJ Civil Cyber-Fraud Initiative.
+We help you calculate an accurate SPRS score, develop a realistic improvement plan, and implement the controls needed to reach 110.

 Yes.
 CMMC requirements flow down to subcontractors at all tiers.
 If you are a subcontractor handling CUI on a DoD contract, you must achieve the CMMC level specified in the contract.
 If you only handle Federal Contract Information (FCI) and not CUI, you need CMMC Level 1.
 Prime contractors are responsible for ensuring their subcontractors meet the required CMMC level, which means primes are already asking subcontractors about their compliance status.
-If you want to remain competitive in the defense supply chain, CMMC compliance is not optional regardless of whether you are a prime or a subcontractor.
+If you want to remain competitive in the defense supply chain, CMMC compliance is not optional regardless of your tier.

-What is FedRAMP and do I need it?
+What is FedRAMP and does my company need it?

 How much does federal cybersecurity compliance cost?